Xeno333/1042/docs/gameplay.md

 Wood nodes must be broken with an axe

-## Crafting

-Crafting is done in the 3x3 slots in the inventory.
-There is not a crafting guid in this phase, though I would like to add it soon.

 ## Cooking

 If you get some raw food, like pork from a pig, you can cook it.
 Cooking is done by placing raw food near a burning node.
 After a given ionterval the food will cook.